s1113950/codeSync/README.md

+# Usage

-To use, create `watcherConfig.txt` that contains entries like:
+Create `watcherConfig.txt` that contains entries like:

     [project_name]
     local_dir = /your/local/path